 - It is an open-source operating system where programmers get the advantage of designing their own custom OS

-- Software and the server licensing required to install Linux is completely free and can be installed on many computers as required
+- Software and the server licensing required to install Linux are completely free and can be installed on as many computers as required

 - It has low or minimum but controllable issues with viruses, malware, etc

-- It is highly secured and supports multiple file systems
+- It is highly secure and supports multiple file systems

-Answer: Following are some important features of the LINUX operating system:
+Answer: The following are some important features of the LINUX operating system:

 - Linux Kernel and application programs can be installed on any kind of hardware platform and thus are considered portable.